colbsa/ResicaFalls.org/rentals-facilities.md

 ---

 ## Cabins & Campsites
 Resica Falls Scout Reservation is home to {{site.data.lodges.size}} cabins and {{site.data.campsites.size}} campsites available for rental at various points throughout the year.
 Review the table below to see the accommodations and facilities that are available with each.
 With such a numerous amount of facilities available, there is something available for any unit - Cub Pack, Scouts BSA Troop, Venturing Crew, or Sea Scout Ship - looking to complete any type of outdoor adventure.
-All lodges have electricity, refrigerators, stoves and a fire ring outside.
+All lodges have electricity, heating, refrigerators, stoves and a fire ring outside.
 Lodges with water have kitchen sinks and full bathrooms.
 All campsites cost $50 per weekend, comfortably hold 35 campers, have a fire ring and latrine in-site as well as water in close proximity.

 {% contentfor sidebar %}